tournepivoine/shinpokered-fr/README.md

   - Feature is a proof-of-concept and is still a bit rusty
   - Toggle by placing the cursor in the options screen over CANCEL and pressing left or right
   - Takes advantage of double-speed CPU mode when played as a GBC game
-- Improved fade-to-black and fade-to-white transitions when playing on GBC in 60FPS mode
 - Starting a New Game while in GBC-mode will default 60FPS mode to ON
 - Text with zero frame delay can be toggled in the options menu; press LEFT with the cursor on FAST
 - A hard mode option has been added to provide increased difficulty